gracebrazil28/gracebrazil28.github.io/index.md

 ## About My Advisor

 [Dr. Ashok K. Goel](https://dilab.gatech.edu/ashok-k-goel/) is a Professor of Computer Science and Human-Centered Computing in the School of [Interactive Computing](https://www.ic.gatech.edu/) at Georgia Institute of Technology and the Chief Scientist with Georgia Tech’s [Center for 21st Century Universities](https://c21u.gatech.edu/).
 He is also the Executive Director of NSF’s [National AI Institute for Adult Learning and Online Education](https://aialoe.org/).
-Ashok conducted his Ph.D. research in Computer and Information Science at The Ohio State University under the supervision of Professor (Emeritus) [Balakrishnan Chandrasekaran] (https://web.cse.ohio-state.edu/~chandrasekaran.1/index-old.html).
+Ashok conducted his Ph.D. research in Computer and Information Science at The Ohio State University under the supervision of Professor (Emeritus) Balakrishnan Chandrasekaran.
 His dissertation was titled ***Integrating Case-Based and Model-Based Reasoning for Adaptive Design Problem Solving***.
 He joined the Georgia Tech faculty in 1989 immediately after receiving his Ph.D.
 At Georgia Tech, he directs the [Design Intelligence Laboratory](https://dilab.gatech.edu/) that presently consists of several faculty, research scientists, and about twenty graduate and undergraduate students.

 Dr. Goel's research focuses on cognitive systems at the intersection of artificial intelligence and cognitive science, with an emphasis on computational design and creativity inspired by nature.
 Notably, his work on biologically inspired design won a Best Paper Award at the ACM Conference on Creativity and Cognition.
 He has contributed significantly to online education, developing virtual teaching assistants like Jill Watson, and has co-edited several influential books.
 Ashok has received multiple accolades, including the AAAI Outstanding AI Educator Award, and currently leads the National AI Institute for Adult Learning and Online Education.
-For more details, check out these links about him.
+For more details, check out these links about him:
 * [Google Scholar](https://scholar.google.com/citations?user=VjNg25EAAAAJ&hl=en)
 * [Wikipedia](https://en.wikipedia.org/wiki/Ashok_Goel)